ianthropos88/awscloud_web_app_Ch.1/README.md

   <img align="center" src="image/static/AWS_Cloud_Architecture-Project Plan.png" width=100%>
 </p>
 <p align="center"><b>Scenario 2:</b> The Project Plan - AWS Cloud.</p>

+Modern apps are fueled by data.
+Whether the data is user-generated or provided by content creators, the success of an app depends on the management of that data.
+Our app generates a lot of data.
+Not only lists of things that need to be done, but also how fast they are done, the priority, and perhaps a prediction of when items on the list are finished.
+This data should be synced between different devices.
+This is essential because it will enable our customers to be as productive as possible, no matter which device they use or where they are.
+All this functionality increases engagement with the app, which yields more opportunities to make it successful.

+## **Conclusion** ##

+Security and user management, modelling and syncing data, sending push notifications to devices, analyzing user behavior, and testing are building blocks for a strong technical foundation that great apps have.
+AWS Amplify makes it easy to set up the needed services on the AWS Cloud and integrate them into your app, which lets you bypass many of the technical challenges you face when starting your business.
+The services the app leverages are built to be secure and scalable, and you stay in full control of them.
+You can move fast and inherit the best practices from AWS Amplify, and you can also customize the services as your business grows.

+Have fun, and build on! :thumbsup:

 # About Me :sunglasses: #
 - With 10+ years of industry experience, I have thrived in Data Science, Data Governance, IT, Cloud and Product Management.
 I have a keen interest and expertise in solving business problems using unique logic and analytics.
 I bring solutions to the table based on competitive Business Acumen and Human Intelligence.